Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Parallelogram uniform covering

 \end{theorem}

 Now we prove Lemma \ref{lem:conti-passage-time}.
-We start with the following estimate on deviations when moving one end point. \begin{lemma} There are constants $C,c$ such that the following holds.
-For any $h\in\R$, $\theta<1<t$, we have
+We start with the following estimate on deviations when moving one endpoint. \begin{lemma} There are constants $c,C>0$ such that the following holds.
+For any $h\in\R$, $0\theta<1$, and $t>1$, we have